Reluctant Slovenia faces fire sale of state assets

 Slovenia is now staring at a fire-sale of public assets that were once considered sacrosanct.
 Critics say the country will rue not having sold them earlier.

-The European Commission urged Slovenia on Wednesday to speed up privatization and "establish, by September 2013, an ambitious timetable for the divestment of direct and indirect state shareholdings of banks".
+The European Commission urged Slovenia on Wednesday to speed up privatisation and "establish, by September 2013, an ambitious timetable for the divestment of direct and indirect state shareholdings of banks".

 "Slovenia is now being forced to sell its assets at much lower prices," said Slovenian economist Egon Zakrajsek, who works for the U.S. Federal Reserve System but was commenting in a private capacity.